uwspstar/FullStack/AWS-Certification/EC2-basic.md

 - when you launch a new EC2 instance, you can create a public private key pair
 - you can download the private key only once, save it in a safe place so you won't loose it
 - private key only display at first time, you can dowload
-- user keep the private key in safe place
+- users keep the private key in safe place
-- user use private key + key name to call AWS server
+- users use private key + key name to call AWS server
 - the public key is saved by AWS to match it to the key pair name, and private key when you try to login to the EC2 instance
 - if you launch you instance without a key pair, you will not be able to access it (via RDP or SSH)
 ### EC2